-3.1.1 On-Chip ROM With Bootloader
+3.1.2 On-Chip ROM With Bootloader

-The 5401 features a 4K-word \times 16-bit on-chip maskable ROM.
-Customers can arrange to have the ROM of the 5401 programmed with contents unique to any particular application.
+The UC5405 features 4K x 16-bit of on-chip maskable ROM.
+Customers can arrange to have the ROM of the UC5405 programmed with contents unique to any particular application.
 A security option is available to protect a custom ROM.
 This security option is described in the TMS320C54x DSP Reference Set, Volume 1: CPU and Peripherals (literature number SPRU131).
-Note that only the ROM security option, and not the ROM/RAM option, is available on the 5401.
+Note that only the ROM security option, and not the ROM/RAM option, is available on the UC5405.

-A bootloader is available in the standard 5401 on-chip ROM.
+A bootloader is available in the standard UC5405 on-chip ROM.
 This bootloader can be used to automatically transfer user code from an external source to anywhere in the program memory at power up.
 If the MP/MC pin is sampled low during a hardware reset, execution begins at location FF80h of the on-chip ROM.
 This location contains a branch instruction to the start of the bootloader program.
-The standard 5401 bootloader provides different ways to download the code to accommodate various system requirements:
+The standard UC5405 bootloader provides different ways to download the code to accomodate various system requirements:

-- Parallel from 8-bit or 16-bit-wide EPROM - Parallel from I/O space 8-bit or 16-bit mode - Serial boot from serial ports 8-bit or 16-bit mode - Host-port interface boot
+- Serial boot from serial ports 8-bit or 16-bit mode - Host-port interface boot